soffes/blog/archive/cheddar/2012-06-28-announcing-cheddar-for-ios/announcing-cheddar-for-ios.markdown

 ---
-tags:
-- announcement
+title: Announcing Cheddar for iOS
-- ios
+categories: announcement ios
 ---

-# Announcing Cheddar for iOS

 Today we are very excited to announce Cheddar for iOS.
 It is available for [free in the App Store](http://itunes.apple.com/app/id524382948?partnerId=30&siteID=gCug0Bwa2R0).